yannsonnboys/Front-End-Website-with-Bootstrap/README.md

 # Front-End-Website-with-Bootstrap
-In this project I'm just taking a first look with Bootstrap 4.
+This Front-End project is with Bootstrap 4.

 ## Project Description
 I'm going to buld a Front-End website that I will call "Camer-Vayage"